jergason/trucks/README.md

 1. The year is the 10th digit
 2. The model is the 5th digit
 3. The engine is the 7th digit

+##Confusion About Price Form Submission
+Due to a lack of smart in my brain I have done the price creation form submission through AJAX.
+As such, it is not enough to just update the form and the server-side code to handle it.
+You also have to tweak the stuff in scripts.js when you add or change fields.
+Yup, that was not a smart thing to to.
+Live and learn.